 CET is a statutory requirement for all fully-qualified optometrists and dispensing opticians; all full registrants must earn a minimum number of CET points by the end of each cycle to stay on the registers.

-2018 is the last year of the current CET cycle, so it’s a good time to check you’re on track to fulfil your CET requirements, and you can find out more about the 2019 'transition year' below.
+2018 is the last year of the current CET cycle, so it’s a good time to check you’re on track to fulfil your CET requirements.

 What are the requirements?

 Optometrists and dispensing opticians must obtain at least 36 points across their relevant competencies before 31 December 2018.
 At least 18 points must be gained through interactive CET.Optometrists must participate in at least one peer review activity, and provide a reflection statement linking their learning to their own practice.
 Therapeutic optometrists must gain an additional 18 CET points across therapeutics competencies.
 Although therapeutic optometrists are only required to undertake one peer review activity in total per cycle, this must be completed with other therapeutic optometrists and cover therapeutic specialist competencies.